Kopelson/gifYourMood/README.md

-# Gif Your Mood
+# Gif Your Mood :

-## Description
- <p>This is a purely fun application that tries to find a gif that matches the user's current mood.
+This is a purely fun application that tries to find a gif that matches the user's current mood.
 The user chooses an emote, a joke, and a picture to calculate and find a perfect gif.
 The gif can be stored in a gallery so the user can enjoy a history of liked gif's.
-This project was designed to practice: git work flow with four different contributors, work with the CSS framework UIkit, and use different API's to deliver a final product.</p>
+This project was designed to practice: git work flow with four different contributors, work with the CSS framework UIkit, and use different API's to deliver a final product.

 ## Table of Contents